tanganke/fusion_bench/docs/modelpool/index.md

 - `dataset_type`: The type of the dataset used for training the models in the modelpool.
 - `datasets`: A list of datasets, each dataset is dict with the following fields:
-    - `name`: The name of the dataset.
+    - `name`: The name of the dataset, which is used to pair the dataset with the corresponding model.
+The name of the dataset should match the name of the model.
     - `path`: The path to the dataset file.
     - `type`: The type of the dataset.
 If this field is not specified, the type is inferred from the `dataset_type`.